oresat/oresat-firmware/README.md

-# oresat-zephyr
+# oresat-firmware

-OreSat Zephyr common code and main manifest repository.
-Initialize a new west workspace from this repository -- it contains the top level west.yml file for all Oresat card applications.
+OreSat firmware for Zephyr common code and main manifest repository.

-**NOTE:** The remainder of this document requires a complete rewrite to match the new design.
+Initialize a new west workspace from this repository --it contains the top level west.yml file for all Oresat card applications.

 ## Setup